All it took was a moment. Lindsey Vonn landed hard and tumbled face first with a piercing shriek.

 "I saw it was a very high jump, so I knew I had to take the right line to make the next gate," she said.
 "World championship races often have special conditions and the mistakes from the girls were not because of the slope."

-The two competitors who started immediately after Vonn, former overall winner Maria Hoefl-Riesch of Germany and local favorite Anna Fenninger of Austria, each skied off course.
-In all, six racers who started the course failed to finish.
+The two racers who started immediately after Vonn, former overall winner Maria Hoefl-Riesch of Germany and local favorite Anna Fenninger of Austria, each skied off course.
+In all, six women who started the course failed to finish.
 Still, Skaardal said he never thought about stopping the race.

 "It's not a very difficult course but in some parts you couldn't see anything," said Fabienne Suter of Switzerland, who finished fifth.